 First originated in 15th century Scotland, the game of golf is one of the most popular sports on the planet.
 The Professional Golfers’ Association (PGA) is where the top golfers in the world compete, and you can find them on your television screens or local championship courses each weekend trying to win the top prize money.
-Betting on sports is always an exciting proposition, and betting on golf is no exception.
+Betting on sports is always an exciting proposition, but it can be confusing on many fronts.

 That's why our guide to legal betting on golf should be in every PGA tour bettors cart.
 It can be tough to hit the legal fairway if you are new to golf betting online or betting on sports in general.
-We'll guide you through the legalities of betting on the Masters tournament as well as the other major golf tournaments, and introduce you to the best sportsbooks in the business that offer hole-in-one betting action.
+We'll guide you through the legalities of betting on the Masters tournament as well as the other major golf matches, and introduce you to the best sportsbooks in the business that offer hole-in-one betting action.

 Is It Legal To Bet on PGA Golf and the Masters Golf Tournament?

 Yes, betting on the Masters and other PGA golf tournaments is legal.
 Bettors inside of the USA have two options to wager on golf and PGA tournaments.
-If you live in a state that regulates it's own sports betting and has legal sportsbooks at physical locations, you can visit one and place a bet.
+If you live in a state that regulates it's own sports betting and has legal sportsbooks at physical locations or via mobile applications, you can visit one and place a bet on golf.
 Your other option is to use an online sportsbook operating outside of the United States in a regulated gambling jurisdiction.

 There are no US gaming laws on the books preventing bettors located within the USA from using an offshore sportsbook.
 A few states have prohibited all forms of online betting, including WA and CT.
 While these laws are not enforced, bettors should be aware of them prior to placing a wager on golf.

 Best Golf Betting Sites